 A message is not sent to a workflow instance directly.
 Instead, the message correlation is based on subscriptions that contains the message name and the correlation key (aka correlation value).

-Money collected).
-The correlation key is defined dynamically as reference of a workflow instance variable (e.g.
+Money collected) or dynamically as an expression.
+The correlation key is defined dynamically as an expression (e.g.

-orderId).
-The value of the variable is used as correlation key of the subscription (e.g.
+= orderId).
+The expressions are evaluated on activating the message catch event.
+The results of the evaluations are used as message name and as correlation key of the subscription (e.g.

 When a message is published and the message name and the correlation key matches to a subscription then the message is correlated to the corresponding workflow instance.
 If no proper subscription is opened then the message is discarded.